Frolle/Schmaps/README.md

 --------------------------------------
 Bug #13 App crashes sometimes when trying to access Check buses

-Bug #15 Checkbus crashes after 01:00 besouse västrafik does not return from whish stop the bus leaves bug
+Bug #15 Checkbus crashes after 01:00 because västrafik api does not return from which stop the bus leaves

-Bug #16 campus menu does not work properly in landscape mode, streches the picture out bug (menu, campusmenu ans splash is now locked in portrait mode intill this bug is fixed)
+Bug #16 campus menu does not work properly in landscape mode, stretches the picture out (menu, campusmenu ans splash is now locked in portrait mode until this bug is fixed)